p4ali/Notes/coursera/proglang.md

 ```

 ## Mutation via ML References
+ML has no language constructs for creating mutable data.
+In order to mutate, you have to use **ref**.

 In ML, most things really cannot be mutated.
 But Mutation is ok in some settings.
 A key approach in functional
 programming is to use it when "updating the state of something so all users of that state can see a change has
 occured" is the natual way to model your computation.